-One of the people accusing a now-deceased former Santa Monica city employee of child molestation announced his plans Tuesday to sue the city for allegedly failing to protect children from predators within an after-school program.
+One of the people accusing a now-deceased former Santa Monica city employee of child molestation announced Tuesday he is suing the city for allegedly failing to protect children from predators within an after-school program.

-During a news conference, Rogelio Monroe told reporters that Eric Uller, a former lead tech analyst for the city, posed as a police officer while befriending him as a teen and later molesting him.
+During a news conference, Rogelio Monroe told reporters that Eric Uller, a former lead tech analyst for the city, posed as a police officer and befriended the teen before molesting him.
 Monroe said he was around 13- to 15-years-old when he met Uller through the Santa Monica Police Activities League (PAL).

 Last week, Uller died from an apparent suicide after being accused of molesting at least 10 boys while volunteering with the program.
-He had pleaded not guilty to charges in connection with abusing four boys ages 12 to 16 in allegations spanning from 1986 to 1995.
+Days earlier, on Nov.
+5, he pleaded not guilty to charges in connection with allegedly abusing four boys ages 12 to 16 in incidents spanning from 1986 to 1995.

 Monroe is calling for a temporary shutdown and independent investigation of the program for at-risk youth.
 Three years ago, another former volunteer was convicted of a misdemeanor charge following allegations of inappropriate conduct with children in the program.

 "For over two decades, the Santa Monica Police Activities League has been a playground for child predators to roam, molest and terrorize young, vulnerable, innocent kids," Brian Claypool, Monroe's attorney, told reporters just outside the city's offices on Tuesday.

 The city responded to the newest allegations in a statement saying it received a claim from an alleged victim of Uller on Tuesday that addresses incidents in 1987 and 1988.
 That claim also "references criminal charges against Mr. Uller relating to other alleged conduct in the 1980s and 1990s," the city statement reads.